hadesgaze/school_records_management_system./readme.md

 # School Record Management System
 School Record Management System is built with laravel.
 Which provide easy way to manage and archived documents with features like create category and compress archived.

+This is used for the Biliran Province States University.